Focus Drift

 2. Description of Service

-Focus Drift is a productivity tracking application that helps users plan their day, log unplanned work and interruptions, reflect on their productivity, and analyze work patterns.
-The App includes a 7-day free trial with full feature access.
-After the trial, a paid subscription is required to continue using the App.
+Focus Drift is a productivity tracking application available on iPhone and Mac that helps users plan their day, log unplanned work and interruptions, reflect on their productivity, and analyze work patterns.
+The App requires a paid subscription to use, with a 7-day free trial available for new users.

 Features Include: